Timm49/similar-content-laravel/README.md

 **1. Mark your models**

-Add the `#[HasEmbeddings]` attribute to any Eloquent model you want to use for content similarity.
-This tells the package to generate embeddings for that model using the OpenAI Embeddings API.
+[//]: # (Add the `#[HasEmbeddings]` attribute to any Eloquent model you want to use for content similarity.
+This tells the package to generate embeddings for that model using the OpenAI Embeddings API.)

 **2. Generate and store embeddings**